opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 ### Client usage

-In this workshop we'll check a client example ( Leaflet and OpenLayers ), Software example (QGIS), Native API example (GDAL)
+In this workshop we'll cover different OGC API - Features client tools two JavaScript libraries ( Leaflet and OpenLayers ), one desktop GIS (QGIS) and a C++ library (GDAL).

 #### Leaflet

-[Leaflet](https://leafletjs.com) supports reading and implementing GeoJSON by default, thus just like any other file or API which returns data as GeoJSON, OGC API - Features can also expose data as GeoJSON, by passing `f=json` in the request.
-It can then be utilized in a web appication by adding the following code:
+[Leaflet](https://leafletjs.com) can read GeoJSON out-of-the-box, from a file or an API.
+As OGC API - Features can expose data as GeoJSON by using `f=json` in the request, the response can be read directly in LeafLet using the following code:

 ```javascript
 fetch('https://demo.ldproxy.net/zoomstack/collections/airports/items?limit=100', {